Talking With Children About Suicide and Loss

 Suicide is an unfortunate and unavoidable reality in the lives of children and youth.
-Whether it occurs with a family member, a classmate or schoolmate, in the community, or in the media, the topic of suicide is complicated and difficult for adults to discuss with children.
-This arises as a result of a number of sources, including the adult’s own feelings about the individual who died, cultural prejudices and societal taboos about discussing suicide, as well as fears and misconceptions about how children can handle frank and open discussions on the topic.
-The following blog offers a summary of recommendations from multiple sources about how to talk with children in these difficult circumstances.
+Whether it occurs with a family member, a schoolmate or peer, in the community, or in the media, the topic of suicide feels complicated and difficult to discuss with children.
+This arises from a number of sources, including the adult’s own feelings about the individual who died, cultural prejudices and societal taboos about discussing suicide, as well as fears and misconceptions about how children can handle frank and open discussions on the topic.
+We’d like to offer recommendations from multiple sources about how to talk with children in these difficult circumstances.

 As with any sensitive topic of discussion, it’s important to prepare yourself first.